zakcali/wos-lite-api-nodejs/README.md

  .then(result2 => {return retrieveArticles();})
  .then(result3 => {printToConsole ();})
 ```
-  you could do whatever you want with pubArray instead of "printToConsole ();" above code
+  you could do whatever you want with pubArray instead of {printToConsole ();} above code